Philipp-Sc/cosmos-rust-bot/README.md

 ### Configuration
 * The configuration can be customized via the **terra-rust-bot.json** file.
-* The current state is written to **terra-rust-bot-display.txt** instead of the console.
+* The current state is written to **./packages/terra-rust-hook/terra-rust-bot-display.txt** instead of the console.

 ## Manual - Just Read The Instructions